IndEcol/country_converter/JOSS/paper.md

 # Summary

-Gathering the data basis for regional to globally spanning models and scenarios in many scientific fields regularly requires the parsing of multiple data sources.
+Gathering the data basis for regional to global models and scenarios in many scientific fields regularly requires the parsing of multiple data sources.
 In particular for data related to economic (national accounts, trade statistics, etc.) and environmental (climate, ecosystem descriptions, etc.)